Arti Sarin

-Air Marshal Arti Sarin, VSM is a serving air officer in the Indian Air Force.
-She currently serves as the Director General Medical Services (Air).
-She picked up the rank of Air Marshal after holding the rank of Surgeon Vice Admiral in the Indian Navy.
-She previously served as the Director and Commandant of the Armed Forces Medical College.
+Surgeon Vice Admiral Arti Sarin, AVSM, VSM is a serving flag officer in the Indian Navy.
+She is currently serving as the Director General Armed Forces Medical Services, the senior-most appointment in the Armed Forces Medical Services (DGAFMS).
+She is the first woman to serve as DGAFMS and the highest-ranking woman officer in the history of the Indian Armed Forces.

+She previously served as the Director General Medical Services (Navy) and as the Director General Medical Services (Air) in the rank of Air Marshal.
 She is the sixth woman in the Indian Armed Forces to be promoted to a three-star rank.
-She is the third woman officer to hold the rank of Vice Admiral in the Indian Navy, after Surgeon Vice Admirals Punita Arora and Sheila S. Mathai.
+She is the third woman officer to hold the rank of Vice Admiral in the Indian Navy, after Surgeon Vice Admiral Punita Arora and Surgeon Vice Admiral Sheila S. Mathai.

-Sarin has the rare distinction of serving in all three branches of the Indian Armed Forces.
+She has the rare distinction of serving in all three branches of the Indian Armed Forces.
 She served in the Indian Army from the ranks of Lieutenant to Captain, in the Indian Navy from Surgeon Lieutenant to Surgeon Vice Admiral and in the Indian Air Force as an Air Marshal.

 Early life and education

-Sarin was born into a naval family.
-Her father was a naval officer who served for 41 years.
-Her brother Rajesh also served in the navy for 30 years.
-A submariner, Rajesh retired a Commodore, having served as the Commodore Commanding Submarines (East) besides commanding three submarines and a frigate.
-Her sister-in-law, Rajesh's wife, was also a doctor in the navy.

-Sarin attended the Timpany School, Viskhapatnam.
-She then joined the Armed Forces Medical College, Pune (AFMC).
-At AFMC, she completed her MBBS.